 The primary responsibility for meeting educational costs rests with the student and his/her family.
 Estimating a reasonable family contribution is accomplished by using a needs analysis formula approved by the U.S. Department of Education to review the family's financial situation.
 SUNYIT gives priority in the awarding of financial aid to those students with the greatest net financial need.
 Net financial need is determined by subtracting the expected family contribution and the estimated Federal Pell Grant and Tuition Assistance Program awards from the student's estimated cost of attendance.
 The family contribution, determined from the information on the FAFSA, is made up of the expected parents' contribution (dependent students only), expected student's earnings, expected contribution from the student's assets, and any benefits (veterans, welfare, etc.) that the student may receive.

-SUNYIT does not have a deadline for applying for financial aid.
+SUNYIT does not have a deadline for applying for financial aid, but we encourage our students to apply by April 15 each year.
 Applications are processed on a rolling basis starting in late February.
 Campus-based financial aid will be awarded until the funds are exhausted.
 It is important to note that these funds are limited and no guarantee can be made that they will be offered to all students.